DannyQuah/COVID-19/Quah-Danny-COVID-19-Timeline-2020.03.md

 by

-Danny Quah, began Mar 2020 (initially, with greater emphasis on Singapore).
+Danny Quah, began Mar 2020 // Last edited: 2020.05.23.1946h -- Danny Quah

+I began this, initially, with greater emphasis on Singapore.
 When I add recent entries that are tentative, they don't yet carry link confirmation; otherwise, I can't keep up.
 Those evidential links get added when an event has staying power.

 | Date                                      | Event                                                        |
 | ----------------------------------------- | ------------------------------------------------------------ |